Don’t know which baby wipes to use?

 You can use paper towels, distilled water, oils, and a mild cleanser or shampoo.
 You can add more ingredients like aloe vera and vitamin E!

 Water Wipes and Seed Extract

 Are you familiar with the water wipes brand?
 They claim to be the purest made wet wipes.

 Why?
 Its ingredients consist of nothing else but water and seed extract.

-Sounds great?
-Not that quick!
-There might be other baby wipes that contain citrus Grandis (grapefruit) seed extract as a preservative.
+Sounds good?
+There might be other wet wipes that contain citrus Grandis (grapefruit) seed extract as a preservative.

 Now that you’re all set with this information and guide, be sure to choose wisely!

 Not only does having a baby come with great responsibility, but also great, safe baby wipes and great parenthood!

 August 8, 2022 – minor content edits